Getting Ready for Parole

 Probation and Parole (P&P) review – The assigned Probation and Parole officer (PO) then investigates the Request for Investigation and field file.
 As part of the investigation, the PO must go to the proposed residence and verify employment, if it is indicated in the plan.
 The Parole Officer either approves or denies the parole plan.

-The IPPO issues a travel permit and arranges for the offender to leave the facility on parole.
+The Case Specialist issues a travel permit and arranges for the offender to leave the facility on parole.
 This process can take between four to six weeks, depending on outside agencies.
 The Parole Board has no control over either the prison facilities or the Department of Corrections.
 Each agency has a part to do in the process and is independent of the other.
 However, everyone works to ensure that offenders are paroled in an efficient manner.

 Parole to another state – Offenders can ask for a parole to another state.
 Offenders must meet certain requirements to be supervised through the Interstate Compact.
 They must: